-In 2015, the third party administrator (TPA) on behalf of UNHCR accepted 58,474 claims) 94.6% of all referrals) from the registered refugees to access hospitals, with a total paid amount (after audit) of some 31,813,837.50 \$; around 4,265,170.80 \$ were deduced from the originally claimed bills.
-20 hospitals subcontracted by UNHCR admit around 70% of refugees.
-In the same year,130 (around 5%)claims, Given that the number of registered refugees is currently 1,06400, this puts the UNHCR hospital referral rate at approximately 6 percent of the displaced, which is very low as a result of stringent exclusion criteria which in turn are the result of severe underfunding.
-Indeed, this figure is below the 12% hospitalization rate among the Lebanese entitled to MoPH coverage (240,000 admissions per year out of 2 million Lebanese entitled to MoPH coverage) and far below the rate among the Lebanese formally covered by other funds, which reaches 18% for some of the covering agencies.
+UNHCR has partially funded 55,566 cases referred to hospital care in six months (January to December 2014).
+Given that the number of registered refugees is currently 1,178,038, this puts the UNHCR hospital referral rate at approximately 5 percent of the displaced, which is very low as a result of stringent exclusion criteria which in turn are the result of severe underfunding.
+Indeed, this figure is below the 12 percent hospitalization rate among the Lebanese entitled to MoPH coverage (240,000 admissions per year out of 2 million Lebanese entitled to MoPH coverage) and far below the rate among the Lebanese formally covered by other funds, which reaches 18 percent for some of the covering agencies.